C8-IbrahimHushki/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Ex.
 Do you want to lose or gain weight without having to go and pay for a nutritionist?
 MyNutrition is the way to go since it calculates your daily calorie/protein needs for you.

 ## 🏁 Getting Started <a name = "getting_started"></a>